2025-spring-rcc-puhp-cis-csc-11/libp-deploy/FUNCTIONS.md

 Arguments: none

+Returns:

-Returns: A 64-bit signed integer
+* If the user entered a valid integer: A 64-bit signed integer

+* Otherwise: The special value for an invalid integer (explained above)

 ### libPuhfessorP_inputFloat64